Minneapolis voters head to polls Tuesday for historic Election Day

 St. Paul, Minneapolis and several suburbs such as Minnetonka, Bloomington and St. Louis Park have ranked-choice voting this year.

-Although tallying the results for ranked-choice ballots is more cumbersome, Gelms said, generally most ranked-choice voting results should be counted and released Tuesday night.
+Although tallying the results for ranked-choice ballots is more cumbersome, Gelms said, some ranked-choice voting results should be counted and released Tuesday night.

 Polls are open from 7 a.m. to 8 p.m.
 Tuesday.
 Anyone standing in line at 8 p.m. will have the right to vote.